 Seasonal staff and staff with variable hours can cause some businesses to fluctuate above and below the threshold amount.
-Sheryl Southwick, director of compliance at TriNet has provided advice for employers to keep track of their full time employees.
+Kaylee DeWitt of Patriot Software has provided advice for employers to keep track of their full-time employees.

 The Save American Workers Act 2014